 Allister Langlands, Non-executive director

 Allister Langlands was appointed a non-executive director in September 2013.
-He recently retired from international energy services company, John Wood Group PLC (“Wood Group”).
-He had worked for Wood Group since 1991, serving as Chairman, CEO, deputy CEO and Group finance director.
+He retired from international energy services company, John Wood Group PLC (“Wood Group”) in May 2014 after 23 years, having served as chairman, chief executive, deputy chief executive and group finance director.
 Prior to joining Wood Group, he was a partner with international accounting firm Coopers & Lybrand Deloitte (now PricewaterhouseCoopers LLP).
 He is a non-executive director of the venture capital trust Maven Income and Growth VCT 5 PLC, Standard Life UK Smaller Companies Trust plc and is also the senior independent non-executive director of Exova Group plc.
 Allister is a member of the Institute of Chartered Accountants of Scotland.
 He holds a MA in Economics from the University of Edinburgh and completed the Harvard Advanced Management Program.
-He is chairman of the Audit Committee and a member of the Nomination Committee.
+He is chairman of the Audit Committee, a member of the Nomination Committee and a member of the Remuneration Committee.

 Thomas Leppert, Non-executive director

 Thomas Leppert was appointed a non-executive director in October 2013.
 He is the chief executive officer at Kaplan, Inc., the global educational services company.
-His professional work has spanned leadership positions both in the public and private sectors including construction, financial services and real estate.
-He was the elected Mayor of Dallas from 2007 to 2011, Texas.
+Tom is also a non-executive director of Austin Industries, Inc. His professional work has spanned leadership positions both in the public and private sectors including construction, financial services and real estate.
+He was the elected Mayor of Dallas, Texas from 2007 to 2011.
 Prior to this Tom was the chairman and chief executive officer of the Turner Corporation, the largest general builder in the United States, vice chairman of Pacific Century Financial Corporation and its major subsidiary the Bank of Hawaii, president and chief executive officer of Castle & Cooke Properties, Inc., and national partner of Trammell Crow Company.
 Tom began his career at McKinsey & Co. where he was elected a principal.
 He holds a MBA with distinction from Harvard Business School.
-He is a member of the Nomination Committee.
+He is a member of the Nomination and Remuneration Committees.